About the Blog & Frankie

 - Posts about self-publishing, location independence and doing what makes you happy.

-- My motherhood diary, where I write a weekly letter to my son documenting the many, many messes of my parenting journey.
+- My motherhood diary, where I wrote weekly letter to my son in the first year of his life.

-I began writing posts for As the Bird flies whilst enjoying two years of nomadic travel, but now I live in Amsterdam with my Australian partner (I call him NewMan so I hope you will too) and young son, Otis, aka Baby Bird.
-I still work as a freelance copywriter, and in theory I am still location independent.
+I began writing posts for As the Bird flies whilst enjoying two years of nomadic travel, but now I live in Amsterdam with my family which keeps me busy as I am the mother of two young sons.
+I work as a freelance copywriter, and in theory I am still location-independent, but I love living in Amsterdam and don't have any plans to move on anytime soon.

 Never miss a post... and get your grubby mits on FREE stories.